 A pessimist will say that’s BS, but really it isn’t.

 However, it’s also important to realize that despite the fact that “miracles can happen”.
 I also believe that one cannot live on optimism alone.
 One also needs a good dose of reality with it.

 Unfounded optimism can result to unrealistic expectations, which can disappoint and frustrate us.

 That’s why I advocate realistic optimism, which means believing in what is possible and having hoping the best will happen.
 But also being prepared and accepting if unfavorable circumstances happen.

 What do I exactly mean by this?

 Let’s say that you just lost your job, and you’re currently facing a great amount of debt.
 Worse, you’re also the breadwinner of your family.
 How can realistic optimism help in this situation?

-Well, you can start by taking stock of what you have: your skills and talents, your friends and social network, the moral support of your family… everything – and realize that the ONLY thing you lost was your job, and NOT yourself.
+Well, you can start by taking stock of what you have: your skills and talents, your friends and social network, the moral support of your family… everything.
+And then realize that the ONLY thing you lost was your job, and NOT yourself.